 Destroying Solid State Drives– Size Does Matter

-Companies who are storing and utilizing massive amounts of data are finding solid state drives (SSDs) enticing as an alternative to traditional, electromechanical disks.
+Companies that are storing and utilizing massive amounts of data are finding solid-state drives (SSDs) enticing as an alternative to traditional, electromechanical disks.
 These new, efficient drives employ memory chips instead of spinning platters to store information.
 Because there are no moving parts to the drive, they are typically smaller, last longer, and consume less energy.